Glossop railway station: History

 There was a previous station called Glossop on the main line but that was renamed Dinting with the opening of the Glossop station on the branch.
 The new station was originally named Glossop, and was renamed Glossop Central on 10 July 1922, reverting to Glossop on 6 May 1974.

 Originally built with two platforms, the station was reduced to one operational platform in the 1970s when the branch was singled.
 When the voltage changed from 1500 V DC to 25 kV AC on 7 December 1984, the AC trains continued to use the old platform before the single line was transferred from one side of the island to the other.
 Trains arriving from Manchester Piccadilly reverse to proceed to Hadfield, and vice versa.
 The other platform face and redundant station buildings were incorporated into an extension for the next door Co-op supermarket and car park, now owned by The Co-operative Group.

 The station is now a Grade II Listed building and a blue plaque was unveiled in 2006.

 Services

 There is generally a half-hourly daytime service to Manchester Piccadilly and Hadfield.
 This is increased to every 20 minutes in the morning and evening rush-hour periods.
 In order to increase the frequency with the same number of units in service, the peak hour timetable is altered so that there is no direct service to Hadfield in the a.m peak (passengers must change at Dinting) and afternoon Manchester services run via Hadfield instead of direct.

 Trains operate hourly in the evenings and half-hourly on Sundays.
 When there is engineering work on Sundays, the replacement bus service only operates hourly.

 A number of services to/from Manchester Piccadilly start or terminate at Glossop during the rush hour, early morning and late evening.

-All passenger services are operated by Northern Trains, who use Class 323 and Class 331 EMUs.
+All passenger services are operated by Northern Trains, who use Class 323 EMUs.